SimonGubitz/learning-elf64-asm/README.md

 ## How to debug

 Generally its easy to debug any project.
-Use the `make debug` target to start directly in debug mode.
+Use the `make debug <project-name>` target to start directly in debug mode.

 ### Linux